nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - colors - describing the colors of the image received
 - media - describing the image received

-It it is possible to configure this addon from the `nuxeo.conf`:
+It is possible to configure this addon from the `nuxeo.conf`:
 ```
 nuxeo.ai.images.enabled=true // process images wich will enable them on this addon
 nuxeo.enrichment.save.tags=true // convert enrichments into labels